 Canada's financial vitals.

 Every number that shapes your money, in one place.
-Interest rates live from the Bank of Canada, inflation, housing, income, jobs, and more pulled from Statistics Canada, CMHC, and CREA.
+Interest rates live from the Bank of Canada; inflation, housing, income, jobs, immigration, and GDP are pulled from Statistics Canada, IRCC, CMHC, and CREA.

 At a glance